Scammers are now selling fraudulent COVID-19 tests to trick employers

-We’re talking fraudulent covid tests.
-Scammers are now shopping around tests that say positive on them so people can call off of work and get paid leave, but at what true cost?
+We’re talking fraudulent COVID-19 tests.
+Scammers are now shopping around tests that say positive on them so people can call off of work and get paid leave.
+But at what true cost?

 Fake COVID tests are hitting the market as scammers encourage people to try and dupe their employers.
 The fake tests can be bought from criminals who then put forged signatures and fraudulent letterhead on the test, making it seem like it came from a lab.